Publications & Presentations

 Kolovoskaia*, D., & Hutcheon, T. G. (2019, April).
 The impact of working memory load on stimulus-driven control.
 Talk presented at the 8th Annual Smolny International Student Conference, St Petersburg State University, St. Petersburg, Russia.
 [Received Best Student Presentation Award at the Smolny International Student Conference]

 Hutcheon, T. G., Augistin* A., Coffey*, B., Griffin*, C., Kolovoskaia*, D., & Zion*, I. (2019, March).
 Stimulus-driven control in the absence of contingency learning.
-Poster presented at the 90th annual meeting of the Eastern Psychological Association, New York, NY. (poster)
+Poster presented at the 90th annual meeting of the Eastern Psychological Association, New York, NY.
+(Poster)

 Hutcheon, T. G., Gibson*, O., Sullivan*, A., & Fitzgerald*, E. (2018, November).
 Evidence for stimulus-driven control under concurrent memory load.
-Poster to be presented at the 59th annual meeting of the Psychonomic Society, New Orleans, LA. (poster)
+Poster to be presented at the 59th annual meeting of the Psychonomic Society, New Orleans, LA.
+(Poster)

 Hutcheon, T. G. (2018, September).
 Seeing how you are doing: Providing students with grade visualizations reduces grade-related stress.
 Presentation to be given at the 20th Annual Mid-Atlantic Conference on the Teaching of Psychology, Largo, MD.
 (Presentation)

 Nielsen*, S., Fitzgerald*, E., Lian*, A., & Hutcheon, T. G. (2017, October).
 The impact of grade visualization on college students’ academic stress.
-Poster presented at the 23rd Annual Meeting of the Northeast Conference for Teachers of Psychology, Newton, MA. (poster)
+Poster presented at the 23rd Annual Meeting of the Northeast Conference for Teachers of Psychology, Newton, MA.
+(Poster)

 Lian*, A., Nielsen*, S., & Hutcheon, T. G. (2017, September).
 See figure 1: Examining the relationship between eye fixation patterns on PowerPoint slides and memory performance.
-Poster Presented at Bard Summer Research Institute Conference, Annandale-on-Hudson, NY. (poster)
+Poster Presented at Bard Summer Research Institute Conference, Annandale-on-Hudson, NY.
+(Poster)

 Frishberg*, E., Hutcheon, T. G. (2017, May).
 The effects of autobiographical growth narratives on math performance in women.
-Poster Presented at the 29th annual meeting of the Association for Psychological Science, Boston, MA. (poster)
+Poster Presented at the 29th annual meeting of the Association for Psychological Science, Boston, MA.
+(Poster)

 Hutcheon, T. G., A., Lian*, & Richard*, A. (2016, November).
 Applying response time distribution analysis to item-level manipulations: Evidence for stimulus-driven control.
-Poster Presented at the Psychonomic Society’s 57th Annual Meeting, Boston, MA. (poster)
+Poster Presented at the Psychonomic Society’s 57th Annual Meeting, Boston, MA.
+(Poster)

 Hutcheon, T. G., Richard*, A., & Lian*, A. (2016, October).
 The impact of a technology ban on student’s perceptions and performance in Introduction to Psychology.
-Poster Presented at the Society for the Teaching of Psychology (STP) 15th Annual Conference on Teaching (ACT), Decatur, GA. (poster)
+Poster Presented at the Society for the Teaching of Psychology (STP) 15th Annual Conference on Teaching (ACT), Decatur, GA.
+(Poster)

 Winner of the STP Early Career Psychologist Poster Award

 Eldar*, M., & Hutcheon, T. G. (2016, April).
 The readability of serif and sans serif fonts across native and non-native english speakers.
-Poster presented at the 5th annual Westchester Undergraduate Research Conference, Dobbs Ferry, NY. (poster)
+Poster presented at the 5th annual Westchester Undergraduate Research Conference, Dobbs Ferry, NY.
+(Poster)

 Lian*, A., Brown* H., Givens*, G., Richard*, A., & Hutcheon, T. G. (2016, April).
 The effect of a technology ban on professor-student rapport in the college classroom.
-Poster presented at the 30th Annual Conference on the Teaching of Psychology sponsored by Farmingdale State University, Tarrytown, NY. (poster)
+Poster presented at the 30th Annual Conference on the Teaching of Psychology sponsored by Farmingdale State University, Tarrytown, NY.
+(Poster)

 Rodriguez, W.*, Konefal*, R. J., Brown*, H., & Hutcheon, T. G. (2016, April).
 The effect of a technology ban on student engagement in the college classroom.
-Poster presented at the 30th annual Conference on the Teaching of Psychology sponsored by Farmingdale State University, Tarrytown, NY. (poster)
+Poster presented at the 30th annual Conference on the Teaching of Psychology sponsored by Farmingdale State University, Tarrytown, NY.
+(Poster)

 Eldar*, M., Bremner*, M., & Hutcheon, T. G. (2015, October).
 Moving beyond the mean in studies of stimulus-driven control.
-Poster presented at the 55th annual meeting of the New England Psychological Association, Fitchburg, MA. (poster)
+Poster presented at the 55th annual meeting of the New England Psychological Association, Fitchburg, MA.
+(Poster)

 Hutcheon, T. G., Eldar*, M., & Bremner*, M. (2015, May).
 Investigating the specificity of proactive control in tasks of selective attention.
-Poster presented at the 27th annual meeting of the Association for Psychological Science, New York, NY. (poster)
+Poster presented at the 27th annual meeting of the Association for Psychological Science, New York, NY.
+(Poster)

 Hutcheon, T. G. & Spieler, D. H. (2014, November).
 Properties of context-driven control revealed through the analysis of conflict adaptation effects.
-Poster presented at the 55th annual meeting of the Psychonomic Society, Long Beach, CA. (poster)
+Poster presented at the 55th annual meeting of the Psychonomic Society, Long Beach, CA. (Poster)

 Conference Proceedings